RevealBi/Documentation/en/general/themes-localization.md

 > [!NOTE]
 >**About Date Format in Visualizations**
->he date format used in Reveal visualizations can be customized by field **in the Visualization editor**.
+>The date format used in Reveal visualizations can be customized by field **in the Visualization editor**.
 Doing so will effectively override the "general" format.

 #### Languages